CanduriFranklin/CemillaX/README.md

 Display of the prediction and the entered data.

+# Repository:
+Orium-X

+## Description Repository:
+This project aims to predict the Urban Heat Island Index (UHI) using meteorological and environmental data.

-# Repository Structure: OriumX
+### Repository Structure:
-orium-x/
+Orium-X/
 │
 ├── data/                       # Folder to store data │ ├── raw/                      # Raw (unprocessed) data